 First came a book

 I couldn't put down

 The traveling actors get into some hot spots, but not this hot.

 1) get realistic about your writing

 5) get ideas for your writing

 6) meet writer types

 Workshops have personalities.
 Try to avoid "performance" workshops.
-By that I mean ones in which every paper gets a round of applause and "Good work!" even if it's drivel.
-Some people can't take negative comments about their work and they make up this type of workshop.
+By that I mean ones in which even amateurish writing gets a round of applause and "Good work!"

 Many writer workshops are in South Carolina.
 Find one at the South Carolina Writer's Association website.